What to Expect at the MoBay Margaritaville

-By day, it's a restaurant, well-lit, open and airy, but night closes in and churns it into a throbbing mecca for all-things Jamaican, up to and including some pretty racy, shall we say, dirty dancing, embraced by natives and tourists alike.
+By day, it's a restaurant, well-lit, open and airy, but night closes in and churns it into a throbbing mecca for all things Jamaican, up to and including some pretty racy dancing, embraced by locals and tourists alike.

 The MoBay Margaritaville was opened in 1995 by Jamaican owners Brian Jardim and Ian Dear and hasn't stopped offering fun by the glass since, including some 52 tropical-flavored margaritas and the signature 22-ounce bongs of beer.
 No kidding.
 During the day, there is a 120-foot waterslide that winds down from the rooftop terrace and flings tourists into the warm water below, but by night it is wisely off limits.

-We came on a Friday night and the place was wall-to-wall people, dancing, drinking and having the most marvelous time on the dance floor before the requisite giant shark head.
-Over the years, Margaritaville has entertained superstars such as rappers Nelly, Busta Rhymes, Jermaine Dupree, P.Diddy and Run DMC, and has seen big-name celebrities including the late Dennis Hopper, Cindy Crawford, Lance Armstrong (sans bike, we presume), Tiger Woods (don't go there), and Uma Thurman.
+On any given night the place will be wall-to-wall people, dancing, drinking and having the most marvelous time on the dance floor before the requisite giant shark head.
+Over the years, Margaritaville has entertained superstars such as rappers Nelly, Busta Rhymes, Jermaine Dupree, P.Diddy and Run DMC, and has seen big-name celebrities including the late Dennis Hopper, Cindy Crawford, Lance Armstrong, Tiger Woods, and Uma Thurman.

 The Montego Bay Margaritaville is located in the middle of MoBay's famous Hip Strip, the center of nightlife for locals and tourists alike.
 It's within walking distance of some resorts and a short cab ride from the cruise pier and other area resorts.
 Dining is pretty much what you'd expect at a Margaritaville -- lots of burgers, jerk chicken, and mildly island-themed munchies.
 Next door, however, you can up the fancy ante at Marguerite's, a sister restaurant with white-tablecloth terrace dining on fresh local seafood.